 It was a very nice fitness centre with a wealth of fitness equipment, and I’m a little sad I didn’t manage to make use of it.

 After four nights at the hotel, we had a morning departure from Tokyo Haneda back to Beijing, so we grabbed a quick early breakfast in the Executive Lounge before packing our bags and heading out to Shinagawa station for our train to the airport.

-The Prince Sakura Tower Tokyo is a solid mid-range hotel choice for visitors to Tokyo.
+The Prince Sakura Tower Tokyo, Autograph Collection is a solid mid-range hotel choice for visitors to Tokyo.

 While the location isn’t ideal, it also doesn’t matter too much given the efficiency of rail transport throughout the city.

 Meanwhile, while the décor and ambience of the public areas are befitting of a stylish luxury hotel, the guest rooms and hallways are more dated, and I’d imagine that a round of renovations ought to be happening in the near future.